ILLogicalOperator/pythonprojects/README.md

-# pythonbootcamp
+# pythonprojects
-This will help support work during my Python for Data Analytics class
+This is a space for my blog and personal projects.